 Some links in this post may be affiliate links

-Moth Orchids (Phalaenopsis Orchids) bloom in bright indirect light, moderate warmth, above average humidity and moderately moist, rich, well-aerated, orchids potting soil coupled with regular feeding in the growing period.
+Moth Orchids (Phalaenopsis Orchids) thrive in bright indirect light, warm and humid conditions, and moderately moist, rich, well-aerated soil coupled with regular feeding in the growing period.

-Phalaenopsis Orchids also called Phals are some of the popular orchids with flat-faced, fragrant, long-lasting flowers on a stem that branches near the end.
+Phalaenopsis Orchids also called Phals are popular orchids and bear flat-faced, fragrant, long-lasting flowers on a stem that branches near the end.

 The flower sepals and petals are all free and widely apart from each other.
 The petals are are much wider than the sepals.
 The lip (lowermost petal) is significantly different from the other petals and has three lobes.